 Notes listed from an issue triage action, only displayed if the issue was previously resolved.

 A rich UI that displays details about the component and relevant data inside of it related to the issue.
 For many types of issues, there will be tools to "make corrections" to data or edit settings before ignoring the issue.

 A list of applications ("Projects") in your organization that are currently affected by these issues in the latest release.

 Comments from other team members about this component.

 Under Affected Applications, FOSSA provides Issue Confirmation Levels to help your team easily confirm and prioritize issues during triage:

 This section gives you a sense of which issues are the most likely to affect your team and need attention based off the following levels:

-This issue exists in your ecosystem, but we have found no specific evidence it is referenced in your application.
+This issue exists in your ecosystem, but we have found no specific evidence it is referenced to in your application.